 The G.I.V.E.
 Model:

-GIVE is the result of a partnership between the Iowa City VA Health Care System, which recommends and screens veteran participants; the Iowa PGA Section, which brings PGA expert instruction and Riverside Casino & Golf Resort®, the home of Blue Top Ridge at Riverside, one of the Midwest’s premier golf facilities.
+GIVE is the result of a partnership between the Des Moines, Iowa City, and Sioux Falls VA Health Care Systems, which recommends and screens veteran participants; the Iowa PGA Section, which brings PGA expert instruction and Riverside Casino & Golf Resort, Grans Falls Casino and Golf Resort, and Warrior Run Golf Course.

 Golf for Injured Veterans Everywhere is a not-for-profit organization that provides a golf instructional program for eligible injured or disabled Iowa-based veterans who use the Iowa City VA Health Care System.
 The GIVE program features a five-week training curricu- lum that enhances an injured veteran’s and accompanying family members’ mental, social, physical, and emotional well-being and improves their quality of life.